LMBishop/Quests/docs/tools/data-migration-tool.md

      /quests admin migratedata execute

+{: .warning }
-⚠️ **It is advised that you do this process on a server with no players online.** You should set a whitelist, or turn on maintenence mode, before migrating data, and these commands should be done through your server console.
+**It is advised that you do this process on a server with no players online.** You should set a whitelist, or turn on maintenence mode, before migrating data, and these commands should be done through your server console.
 Trying this process with players online may result in